After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 I find the package, six fat links of spicy pork.
 When the griddle is hot, slap down the sausage and lurk nearby to turn them regularly.
 As they begin to heat, the fats expand.
 I poke several holes in the skins so it can drain.
 If I was using them for beans, I’d put them in the beans whole and uncooked and let the fat seep into the beans for flavor.

 Sausages cooked, I stack them to the side.
-They need to cool before I slice or the insides fall apart, the same as lasagna or meat loaf.
 McKenzie has rotini boiling, let it get to al dente, then dump in a colander to drain.
 The rotini will go in a baking dish with milk and three cheeses, melty stuff, mozzarella, havarti, a creamy garlic cheese we found at Sprout’s.
-Layer of mac, layer of sausage, layer of red and yellow peppers, repeat, repeat, repeat, a four story building of creamy spicy delight.
+Layer of mac, layer of red and yellow peppers, repeat, repeat, repeat, a four story building of creamy spicy delight.

 Tomato bisque is from Trader Joe’s.
 McKenzie grills onions, and mushrooms in butter and olive oil, then dumps that into the pot of bisque.